-2015 National Olmsted Scholars
+2016 National Olmsted Scholars

 Also honored are six National Olmsted Scholar Finalists, who each receive a $1,000 award.
 The graduate finalists are:

-- Harris Trobman, University of Maryland
+- Jorge Alarcón, University of Washington

 The undergraduate finalists are:

-Now in its eighth year, the Olmsted Scholars Program is the premier national award and recognition program for landscape architecture students.
-The program honors students with exceptional leadership potential who are using ideas, influence, communication, service, and leadership to advance sustainable design and foster human and societal benefits.The Olmsted Scholars Program is made possible with support from Lead Sponsor: The Toro Company; Annual Sponsors: EDSA, HOK, OLIN, Sasaki Associates, IRONSMITH, Thomas C. and Gerry D. Donnelly, and Steven G. King, FASLA; Promotion Partner: American Society of Landscape Architects.
+Now in its ninth year, the Olmsted Scholars Program is the premier national award and recognition program for landscape architecture students.
+The program honors students with exceptional leadership potential who are using ideas, influence, communication, service, and leadership to advance sustainable design and foster human and societal benefits.The Olmsted Scholars Program is made possible with support from Lead Sponsor: The Toro Company; Annual Sponsors: EDSA, HOK, OLIN, Sasaki Associates, IRONSMITH, LandDesign, Thomas C. and Gerry D. Donnelly, Steven G. King, FASLA, and Bill Main, Hon.
+ASLA; Promotion Partner: American Society of Landscape Architects.